 Below, you get to meet 16 out of these 840 promising startups & scaleups as well as the solutions they develop.
 These entertainment startups are hand-picked based on criteria such as founding year, location, funding raised, and more.
 Depending on your specific needs, your top picks might look entirely different.

-Top 8 Entertainment Innovation Trends for 2022
+Top 8 Entertainment Innovation Trends in 2023

 The COVID-19 pandemic and restrictions on movement accelerated the adoption of metaverse technologies.
 Startups develop immersive and collaborative tools to allow companies to create shared environments.
 These allow users to interact using avatars regardless of their location in the world.
 Moreover, the applications of the metaverse go beyond entertainment to increase office productivity using gamification through avatars and collaborative virtual environments.